Ségur tops and dresses from Cozy Little World: a summer best-of!

 - inserting elastic

-- hemming the bottom (taking care to secure the facing)
+- making the bottom hems (taking care to secure the facing)

 - sewing the button placket and making buttonholes